Comparing: “traditional publisher”, “self-publishing services”, “hybrid publisher”, “vanity publisher” & “indie publisher”

-Depending on what is written into the contract the author has accepted, a vanity publisher may own the copyright ownership of the books, the royalties paid to the author may be minute, the quality of the book may be very poor (e.g. no professional editing or design), and the author may have to ‘buy’ their book (at the retail price) from the ‘publisher’ that now owns their book!
+Depending on the terms of the contract, a vanity publisher may take ownership of the author’s copyright; the royalties paid to the author may be very small; the quality of the editing, book design or printing may be very poor; and/or if the author wants any copies of their book they may be required to buy them from the ‘publisher’.

 For more information go to:

 - Vanity publishers, as distinct from reputable hybrid publishers.

 Which model should I use to produce and publish my book?